-The first thing you are going to get asked when buying new strings is what string gauge you prefer.
+The first thing you are going to get asked when buying new strings is your string gauge preference.
 String gauge refers to the thickness of the strings, measured in thousands of an inch.

-When referring to string gauge, either the high E and low E are used or just the high E. For example a set of light acoustic guitar strings with a high E of .11 thousands of an inch and a low E of .52 thousands of an inch would be referred to as a set of 11 to 52’s or just as a set of 11’s
+When referring to string gauges, either the high E (1st string) and low E (6th string) are used, or just the high E. For example, a set of light acoustic guitar strings with a high E of .11 thousandths of an inch and a low E of .52 thousandths of an inch would be referred to as a set of 11 to 52s or just as a set of 11s

-Generally speaking acoustic guitar strings are found in the following gauges:
+Generally speaking, acoustic guitar strings are available in the following gauges:

 * Based on Ernie Ball 80/20 bronze acoustic guitar strings

-There are of course many variations on the above, depending on the manufacturer and the range of strings they offer but for the most part if you refer to extra light, light, medium light or medium, or 10’s, 11’s, 12’s or 13’s people you will be on the same page as the person behind the counter.
+There are, of course, many variations on the above, depending on the manufacturer and the range of strings they offer.
+But, for the most part, if you mention extra light, light, medium-light, or medium (or 10’s, 11’s, 12’s, or 13’s) you will be on the same page as the person behind the counter.

 What gauge strings should you use?

-Generally speaking string gauge is a trade off between playability and tone.
-E.g. the lighter the strings the easier to press down on and bend and the lower your action can be set to.
+String gauge is a trade-off between playability and tone.
+For example, the lighter the string, the easier it is to press down (fret), and the lower your action can be set to.

-Thicker strings on the other hand have a greater amount of tension on them due to their increased mass, making them harder to play but producing a warmer, fuller tone in most cases.
+Thicker/heavier strings, on the other hand, have a greater capacity for tension due to their increased mass.
+This makes them harder to play but also results in a warmer, fuller tone, at least in most cases.

-As your hand strength develops you may like to eventually experiment with 12’s or 13’s.
-But it isn’t simply a case that the more experienced a guitarist is the thicker gauge string they play.
-It really comes back to personal preference and what helps you play the way you like to play.
+If reasonably new to the guitar, I’d recommend light gauge string e.g. 11’s or 10’s.
+As your hand strength develops you may like to experiment with 12s or 13s.
+But it’s not a case of the more experienced a guitarist becomes the heavier gauge string they will play.
+It mostly comes back to personal preference and what helps you play the way you like to play.

 Removing the old strings

-I can still remember cutting a set of strings when much younger and somehow ending up the the high E string embedded deeply in the top of my thumb, in fact it was almost through to the other side.
+I can still remember cutting a set of strings when much younger and somehow ending up with the high E string embedded deeply in the top of my thumb.
 Since then, I have always remembered to take care when removing strings.

-Once the strings are removed from the headstock you can ‘pop’ the fixing pegs and remove the ‘ball end’ of the strings.
+Once the strings are removed from the headstock you can ‘pop’ the bridge pins and remove the ‘ball end’ of the string.
 If you have a string winder you may even have a fixing peg tool attached to the winder.
 If not, fixing pegs can be stubborn to remove.
 If so, this guide might be useful.

 Installing New Strings

 Armed with your new set of strings it’s now time to install them on your acoustic guitar.
-For the most part this is fairly self explanatory but do remember to check the orientation of your guitar e.g. if you are left handed don’t put the strings on upside down (trust me, it happens) and I like to work in from the outside e.g. high E and low E first, followed by the B and A strings and lastly the G and D strings.
+For the most part, this is fairly self-explanatory but remember to check the orientation of your guitar e.g. if you are left-handed don’t put the strings on upside down (it happens).
+I also like to work from outside to in e.g. install the high E and low E first, followed by the B and A strings, and lastly the G and D strings.

-Start by inserting the ball end of the string into the fixing peg hole.
-The fixing pegs come with slots on one side for the strings to sit within, allowing them to be fixed.
-Ensure the ball end of the string sits beneath the end of the fixing peg and peg is firmly in place.
+Start by inserting the ball end of the string into the bridge pinhole.
+The pins come with slots on one side, allowing the strings to be fixed.
+Ensure the ball end of the string sits beneath the end of the pin and that it is firmly in place.

-Next insert the other end of the strings into the appropriate tuner hole and begin tightening counter clockwise to make sure the strings are guided onto the inside face of the tuners.
+Next insert the other end of the string into the appropriate tuner and begin tightening counterclockwise to make sure the strings are guided onto the inside face of the tuners.
 Your light strings will be attached to the closest tuners and will work their way up the headstock based on the gauge of string.

 Leave sufficient slack on the string to allow enough length to wrap the tuners.
 Don’t tune to concert pitch, instead ensure the strings are on firmly but not overly tight.
 Do this for all strings.

 Once all strings are installed on the guitar you can begin tuning.
-If you are new to guitar, ideally you will have a tuner, if not I’d recommend getting yourself one.
-Otherwise you will need to use a reference to tune the low E string to E. If you don’t have another instrument available, use your computer to ‘Google’ the sound of a low E acoustic guitar string.
+Ideally, you will have a tuner on hand, if not I’d recommend getting yourself one.
+Otherwise, you will need to use a reference note to tune the low E string to E. If you don’t have another instrument available, use your computer to ‘Google’ the sound of a low E acoustic guitar string.